Carolina Outdoors Guide – Parks & Forests – Camping – Hiking – Adventures

 Manteo, NC 27954

-The visitor center opened in June 2012 to serve as the gateway to the 11 National Wildlife Refuges in coastal North Carolina and southeastern Virginia, and the Edenton National Fish Hatchery.
-The center houses several state-of-the-art exhibits, an auditorium and a gift shop, and there are plans to construct walking and bicycling trails, gardens, a pavilion for educational programs and more on the grounds.
+The visitor center serves as the gateway to the 11 National Wildlife Refuges in coastal North Carolina and southeastern Virginia, and the Edenton National Fish Hatchery.
+The center houses several state-of-the-art exhibits that represent a field trip to each refuge, an auditorium and a gift shop.
+There are also walking trails on site, and plans for gardens, a pavilion for educational programs and more on the grounds.
 Click on the photo for more information.

 Alligator River NWR